docker-flow/docker-flow-proxy/README.md

 * [Docker Flow: Proxy – On-Demand HAProxy Service Discovery and Reconfiguration](http://technologyconversations.com/2016/03/21/docker-flow-proxy-on-demand-haproxy-service-discovery-and-reconfiguration/)
 * [Docker Networking and DNS: The Good, The Bad, And The Ugly](https://technologyconversations.com/2016/04/25/docker-networking-and-dns-the-good-the-bad-and-the-ugly/)

 The examples that follow assume that you have Docker Machine and Docker Compose installed.
 The easiest way to get them is through [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

-The examples will not run on Windows.
-Please see the [Docker Flow: Proxy – On-Demand HAProxy Service Discovery and Reconfiguration](http://technologyconversations.com/2016/03/21/docker-flow-proxy-on-demand-haproxy-service-discovery-and-reconfiguration/) article for an OS agnostic walkthrough.
+> If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).

 ### Setup